uesseu/ninmpl/README.md

 ## FigureBase:
 Class to use matplotlib in context manager.
 It plot or save figure automatically.
+It has 'fig' attribute and user must use it.
 Please inherit it and override adjust method and set self.gridspec variable in it.